Code-Institute-Submissions/milestone-project-75/README.md

 * Seun Owonikoko @seun_mentor, my mentor, for the support and guidance she gave thoughout the build of this project.

 * Tutor Support at Code Institute for accepting my request for more time and giving me the initial push that really got me going.
-Xavier you helped me more than I think you know.
+Xavier from tutor support, your advice and guidance helped me more than I think you know.

 * Anthony 0'Brien from the Slack Community for supporting me along the way by answering my stupid-questions and giving me guidance on solving any problems I had with the forms and the 'Submit' button.